★ Movie Treat★

 Actor.
 Wrestler.
 Producer.
 Ex-American football player.
 Big biceps.
 Large chest.
 Once, Dead broke.
 Now, mega draw.
 Dwayne “The Rock” Johnson was the highest-paid actor in the world in 2016.
 Time magazine named him one of the 100 most influential people in the world, too.
 He has so many upcoming films lined up it feels like he's personally trying to end the global unemployment crisis.
-And, oh, he re-directs a speeding torpedo with his bare hand in Fast & Furious 8 and is about to show off his man-sized nipples as a lifeguard in Baywatch.
+And, oh, he re-directs a speeding torpedo with his bare hand in Fast & Furious 8, saves his family from a tall, burning building in Skyscraper, and shows off his man-sized nipples as a lifeguard in Baywatch.
 Here are 11 more reasons why The Rock is simply and literally the biggest movie star in the world.

 He's Truly Huge in the Total-Eclipse-Of-The-Sun Sense

 Size absolutely matters.
 Look at Johnson.
 He stands at an imposing 1.96m tall and his biceps bulge like mini boulders.
 The Rock really seems bigger than most people, and even most things.
 That's why in the Fast & Furious movies, he drives the largest smasheroo vehicles.
 He played Hercules in 2014, and we know that no one other than a tree trunk could play that muscle-bound demigod, right?
 Plus, in G.I.
 Joe: Retaliation, he plays a character named Roadblock.
 Now, does that name even sound like somebody tiny?
 Case closed.